- Journal menu

 Publishing House “Virtus Interpress” understands and supports concerns of our stakeholders with regard the need for preservation and access to scholarly research as publishing moves into the online era.
 Our policy addresses this question of archiving directly to reach the best compromise for all interested parties.

-Publishing House “Virtus Interpress” is committed to the archiving and the long term preservation of and access to the scholarly research information published in our journals and other publications.
+Publishing House “Virtus Interpress” is committed to the archiving and the long-term preservation of and access to the scholarly research information published in our journals and other publications.

-If publication of any of our journals is terminated, Virtus Interpress will continue to preserve the journal content for the long term and will charge an appropriate access fee to consumers.
+If the publication of any of our journals is terminated, Virtus Interpress will continue to preserve the journal content for the long term and will charge an appropriate access fee to consumers.
 In the case that Virtus Interpress should decide to discontinue its activity as a publisher, we will make our best effort to make arrangements to transmit the electronic publication archive for long-term preservation to a trusted third party acceptable to our network.

 By publishing with “Virtus Interpress” the authors keep the rights of self-archiving.
-Below you may find main rules and recommendations with regard to self-archiving policy of “Virtus Interpress” journals:
+Below you may find the main rules and recommendations with regard to the self-archiving policy of “Virtus Interpress” journals:

 Published articles under OA option are instantly accessible for free to readers anywhere across the globe on our website, maximizing the visibility of authors’ publications.
 Articles are also free to download, print and share online, provided the terms of the Open Access license below are followed.

 Virtus Interpress Open Access articles fully meet the requirements of funding bodies or academic institutions.

 Since January 25, 2019 all Open Access articles published by Virtus Interpress are distributed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).